 Like a bunch of modern traditions, Black Friday originated in the United States.
 Always the first Friday after Thanksgiving (the fourth Thursday each November), it’s been a major shopping event for decades.
 Though in-person Black Friday sales are famous for sometimes getting out of hand, the custom has still managed to spread right around the globe.

 With the big shopping days fast approaching, being prepared is the name of the game.
-Key dates to remember are 29 November (Black Friday) and 2 December (Cyber Monday), with most retailers running their sales events over that four-day window.
-Still, keep an eye out in the lead-up, as some stores like to run deals at various stages in the weeks beforehand too.
+In 2025, Black Friday falls on 28 November and Cyber Monday on 1 December, with most retailers running their sales events over that four-day window.
+However, many stores run deals well in advance of these dates.

 If you’re taking more than just a quick glance at what’s on offer this year, it’s a good idea to note down a budget… and try to stick to it.
 Though it can be tempting to get taken away by a ripper of a deal, a budget can help keep you from going off the deep end.